Articles

 Sass

 Sass (Syntactically Awesome Stylesheets) is a preprocessor scripting language which is compiled into CSS (Cascading Style Sheets).
-Although the CSS standards are generally starting to catch up now, what Sass offers that conventional CSS lacks is the likes of variables, mixins, and functions, making CSS more maintainable and extendable.
+Although the CSS standards are generally starting to catch up now, what Sass offers that conventional CSS lacks is the likes of variables, mixins, and functions, making CSS easier to maintain and extend.

 Below you will find a subset of articles from my blog specifically about Sass.
 This is an area I have worked with for many years, and it has been a regular subject in my writing.
 There are twentyseven articles collected together for you below.